Leaving Aralsk into the Kazakh Steppe also called the Great Dala.

 Aibolat Seitbenbetov (1990) giving nature a small push.
 Camel meat forms the basis of their food supply and are almost used in every meal.

-On their way to the fishing nets on the frozen Aral lake.
-Into the great white open.
+Heading off into the great white open.
+On their way to their fishing nets on the frozen Aral lake.

 Aibolat Seitbenbetov (1990) checking on his Russian built WAZ jeep in the middle of the frozen Aral lake.
 You can see the steam coming from the overheated engine.